Minnesota State Mavericks: National championships

-The Mavericks have won six team NCAA national championships, all at the College Division/Division II level.
-Also at the Division II level, the Maverick football team finished as national runner-up in 2014 and 2019 and the Maverick baseball team finished as national runner-up in the 2013 season.
+The Mavericks have won ten team national championships, eight at the NCAA College Division/Division II level and two at the NAIA level before the Mavericks joined the NCAA following the creation of the College Division.
+The Mavericks have also finished as runner-up on several occasions, including football in 2014 and 2019, baseball in 2013, and men's ice hockey in 2022.

 Team

 Minnesota Vikings

 Minnesota State University hosted the summer training camp for the Minnesota Vikings from 1966 to 2017, before the team moved camp to the Minneapolis suburb of Eagan, Minnesota.